In Force — Phase 1 active from 1 May 2026

 • All communications are in writing and filed

-• Risk cases have been reviewed and are being actively managed
+• Risk cases reviewed and actively managed

-TLA Academy — train properly for the new regime
+Train properly for the new regime.

 Why structured training matters now